-Utilizing CPS’ source data, WBEZ’s lookup tool lets you search for your school, compare schools side-by-side, and sort by number of reported cases.
+Utilizing CPS’ source data, WBEZ’s lookup tool lets you search for your school and see its total student and adult positive count over time dating back to Aug.
+29.

-Suburban Cook and the rest of Illinois: Look up COVID-19 outbreaks and potential exposures by school
+The rest of Illinois: outbreaks, potential exposures by school

 The Illinois Department of Public Health handles data collection for areas outside of Chicago, including suburban Cook and beyond.
 Instead of providing precise numbers as CPS does, the state health department reports on outbreaks: clusters of three or more cases linked by time and location.